Legion Pulse Review: Know The Benefits, Ingredients, Best Flavor, Pros & Cons

 The main effect of this ingredient is to aid resistance in longer workout sessions.

-These are workouts that usually last over 45 minutes and will require that you take a full serving (2 scoops) to see its effects.
+These are workouts that usually last over 45 minutes and will require that you take a 2 scoops per serving (full serving) to see its effects.

 Betaine is usually found in beets and considerably increases muscle endurance and strength to give the body the fuel it needs to exercise after a stressful day.